anuchandy/servicebus-concurrentcalls-cores/README.md

 docker push %container_registry%.azurecr.io/messaging-client-scenarios:latest
 ```

-## Deploy to AKS cluster
+## Deploy container based on the Docker image to AKS cluster

 ### Make necessary update to job.yml

-The `job.yml` contains the definition for the containers we want to deploy in the aks namespace using the docker image (with the java spring app) we pushed to acr.
+The `job.yml` contains the definition for the container we want to deploy in the AKS namespace using the docker image (with messaging Spring boot App) in ACR.

 Open the `job.yml` file

+1. Search for 'contosoacr' and replace it with the name of the ACR to which the Docker image was pushed.
-1. The value of `metadata.namespace` is 'contoso-sb-app-ns'; replace it with the aks namespace created above.
+2. The value of `metadata.namespace` is 'contoso-sb-app-ns' (the AKS namespace created above).
-2. The value of `spec.template.spec.nodeSelector.agentpool` is 'nodepool1'; replace it with the aks pool name appear in the portal.
+3. The value of `spec.template.spec.nodeSelector.agentpool` is 'nodepool1' ('nodepool1' is the default AKS pool name, verify this in the portal).
-3. Search for `image:`, its value is 'contosoacr.azurecr.io/messaging-client-scenarios:latest', replace it with the name of the docker image we pushed to ACR earlier.

-> You can also see how the secrets AZURE_SERVICEBUS_CONNECTION_STRING and AZURE_SERVICEBUS_TOPIC_SUBSCRIPTION_ENTRIES those created earlier (via secrets.yml) is referenced in this job.yml.

-### Apply job.yml to deploy containers.
+### Apply job.yml to deploy container in AKS.

-One container will be deployed as described in the `job.yml`, which runs an instance of "Java Messaging Spring App" included in the docker image.

-The name of the container is `processors` (as named in the job.yml).

 ```
 kubectl create -f <absolute-path-to>\job.yml
 ```

+One container will be deployed as described in the `job.yml`, which runs an instance of "Java Messaging Spring Boot App" included in the Docker image.
+The name of the container is `processors` (as named in the job.yml).

 #### Checking container deployment status